lesommer/lesommer.github.io/publications.md

  1. Lahaye N. et al. Space-time properties of the internal tide surface signature in the North Atlantic.
 In preparation for *Geophysical Research Letters*.

 ## Submitted papers and papers in revision
- 1. Betrand V., V. De Almeida, J. Le Sommer and E. Cosme.
+ 1. Bertrand V., V. De Almeida, **J. Le Sommer** and E. Cosme.
 Jaxparrow: a Python package solving the cyclogeostrophic balance using a variational formulation.
 Submitted to the *Journal of Open Source Software*.
  1. Balwada D. et al. Learning Machine Learning with Lorenz-96.
 Submitted to the *Journal of Open Source Education*.
 Preprint on ESS Open Archive:[10.22541/essoar.170365239.95851488/v1](https://essopenarchive.org/users/534026/articles/695037-learning-machine-learning-with-lorenz-96)
  1. Frezat H. et al. Gradient-free on-line learning of subgrid-scale dynamics with neural emulators.
 Submitted to the *Journal of Advances in Modeling Earth Systems*.
  1. Febvre Q., **J. Le Sommer**, C. Ubelmann and R. Fablet.
 Training neural mapping schemes with simulation data for satellite altimetry.
 Submitted to the *Journal of Advances in Modeling Earth Systems*.
 Preprint on arXiv:[2309.14350](http://arxiv.org/abs/2309.14350)